 Keep your long tresses nice and bright!
 Incorporate big waves on your dark brown, highlighted hair.
 Its volume and movement will emphasize the streaks of light blonde.

-Going for a youthful and dimensional look?
+Are you going for a youthful and dimensional look?
 This light honey blonde hair is the way to go!
 Waves would accentuate the dimension in this light brown hair with blonde highlights.
-And, the balayage will give your lengthy strands cooler hues for a fresh vibe.
+And the balayage will give your lengthy strands cooler hues for a fresh vibe.

-These caramel and blonde highlights on light brown hair are a combination of shades.
+These caramel and blonde highlights on light brown hair combine shades.
 These make a stunning upgrade for your natural hair color.
 They form a charming dimensional blonde with caramel highlights that work well with waves on darker hair.

-Give your lengthy, fine tresses new life by incorporating a few vivid colors.
+Give your lengthy, fine tresses new life by incorporating vivid colors.
 Consider purple with lighter blonde highlights to bring radiance to your dark base.
-Balayage always makes a great combination with waves, so don’t doubt getting them.
+Balayage always combines with waves, so don’t doubt getting them.

 Add vividness to your dark blonde locks for a dimensional style!
 You’ll appreciate how the highlights add richness to your hair.
-Feel free to give your long tresses body and movement by adding beach waves to it.
+Feel free to give your long tresses body and movement by adding beach waves.

 A shade of brown with very light blonde highlights is exactly what your medium-length hair needs.
 It’s a brunette balayage with face-framing pieces for ladies with cool and warm skin tones.